IsItDanOrAi/ComfyUI-On-Set-Studio/README.md

 **Animate**
 A full timeline with pose keyframes and interpolation, multi-clip sequencing with gap tweening, and path tracking along spline curves.
-Conventional, dependable animation tools — keyframe it yourself, or generate it (see below).
+Conventional, dependable animation tools.
+Keyframe it yourself, or generate it (see below).

 **Light it for real**
 Rig-mounted light modules, classic portrait lighting presets, physical bounce reflectors with real incident-light behavior, and beam-shaping modifiers.
-Light that behaves like light — not a prompt asking for "cinematic lighting."
+Light that behaves like light, not a prompt asking for "cinematic lighting."

 **Work the camera**
-A track-based camera rig — lay a track, then move the camera along it with real lens, roll, and spin controls.
+A track-based camera rig.
+Lay a track, then move the camera along it with real lens, roll, and spin controls.
 Shift between lens types *mid-move*, set tracking markers along the track, and have the camera track a subject or a specific body part as it travels.
 A head-tracking and eyeline system keeps your